redpesk-core/afb-cmake-modules/README.md

 ## Advanced build customization

-### Including additionnals cmake files
+### Including additional cmake files

 #### Machine and system custom cmake files

-Advanced tuning is possible using addionnals cmake files that are included automatically from some specifics locations.
+Advanced tuning is possible using additional cmake files that are included automatically from some specifics locations.
 They are included in that order:

-- Project CMake files normaly located in _<project-root-path>/conf.d/app-templates/cmake/cmake.d_
+- Project CMake files normally located in _<project-root-path>/conf.d/app-templates/cmake/cmake.d_
 - Home CMake files located in _$HOME/.config/app-templates/cmake.d_
 - System CMake files located in _/etc/app-templates/cmake.d_